Ivan Reitman

-Ivan Reitman OC (/ˈraɪtmən/; October 27, 1946February 12, 2022) was a Czechoslovak-born Canadian filmmaker.
-He was best known for his comedy work, especially in the 1980s and 1990s.
-He was the owner of The Montecito Picture Company, founded in 1998.
+Ivan Reitman OC (/ˈraɪtmən/; October 27, 1946 – February 12, 2022) was a Canadian film director and producer.
+He was known for his comedy films, especially in the 1980s and 1990s.
+Reitman was the owner of The Montecito Picture Company, founded in 1998.

-Films he directed include Meatballs (1979), Stripes (1981), Ghostbusters (1984), Ghostbusters II (1989), Twins (1988), Kindergarten Cop (1990), Dave (1993), and Junior (1994).
-Reitman also served as producer for such films as National Lampoon's Animal House (1978), Space Jam (1996), and Private Parts (1997).
+Films he directed include Meatballs (1979), Stripes (1981), Ghostbusters (1984), Twins (1988), Ghostbusters II (1989), Kindergarten Cop (1990), Dave (1993), Junior (1994) and Draft Day (2014).
+Reitman also served as producer for such films as National Lampoon's Animal House (1978), Heavy Metal (1981), Space Jam (1996) and Private Parts (1997).

 Early life

-Ivan Reitman was born in the predominantly ethnic Hungarian town of Komárno (known as Komárom in Hungarian), Czechoslovakia (now Slovakia), on October 27, 1946, the son of Klara (Raab) and Ladislav "Leslie" Reitman.
-Both of Reitman's parents were Jewish; his mother survived the Auschwitz concentration camp, and his father was an underground resistance fighter.
+Ivan Reitman was born in the town of Komárno, Czechoslovakia (now Slovakia), on October 27, 1946, the son of Klara (Raab) and Ladislav "Leslie" Reitman.
+Both of Reitman's parents were Hungarian Jews; his mother survived the Auschwitz concentration camp, and his father was an underground resistance fighter.
 His family arrived in Canada as refugees when Reitman was four years old.
 Reitman attended Oakwood Collegiate in Toronto and was a member of the Twintone Four singing group.
 He attended McMaster University, receiving a Bachelor of Music in 1969.
 At McMaster he produced and directed many short films.

 Career

 Reitman's first producing job was with the then-new station CITY-TV in Toronto.
 CITY was also the home of the first announcing job of his later friend and collaborator Dan Aykroyd.
-However, Reitman's tenure at CITY was short and he was fired during his first year by station owner Moses Znaimer.
+However, Reitman's tenure at CITY was short; he was fired during his first year by station owner Moses Znaimer.

-In Toronto, he produced the stage production Spellbound (1973) which evolved into Broadway production The Magic Show.
+In Toronto, he produced the stage production Spellbound (1973) starring his university friend, magician Doug Henning, with a script by David Cronenberg and score by Howard Shore.
+This show evolved into the 1974 Broadway production The Magic Show, which ran for four and a half years at the Cort Theatre.
+Reitman and Henning also collaborated on the 1983 musical Merlin, for which Reitman was nominated for the Tony Awards for Best Musical (as a producer) and Best Direction of a Musical.

 Reitman's first commercial film ventures were as producer of two films for director David Cronenberg, Shivers (1975) and Rabid (1977).
 His big break came when he produced National Lampoon's Animal House in 1978 and directed Meatballs in 1979.
 From there, he directed and produced a number of comedies including Stripes (1981), Ghostbusters (1984), Legal Eagles (1986), Twins (1988), Ghostbusters II (1989), Kindergarten Cop (1990), Dave (1993), Junior (1994), Six Days, Seven Nights (1998), Evolution (2001), My Super Ex-Girlfriend (2006), and No Strings Attached (2011).